SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 - Provide necessary code deprecations for schematics.
 For more information, see [Updating Schematics]({{ site.baseurl }}{% link _pages/contributing/updating-schematics.md %}).

-- Contain zero blocker, critical and major bugs to be accepted and released.
+- Contain no blocker, critical or major bugs to be accepted and released.

 - Be compatible with modern browsers.
 For more information, see [Browser Compatibility](#browser-compatibility).